SUPER LAUNCH AI AGENT MANAGER TRAINING 2.0

 Tools that have a user profile and use case much closer to purely LowCode tools than NoCode tools.

 And that's how we like to look at this complex scenario of tools that we have today.
 We prefer to look at the problem that the tool solves and the target audience rather than the simple definition of whether code is used or not.
-Even if it deviates from the free English translation of (No code or Little Code)

 We can't call LowCode a FlutterFlow, putting it in the same box as an Outsystems of life, basically it doesn't make much sense to us.